RikVoorhaar/blog/src/posts/selfhosted.md

 <ImgSmall src="/blog/selfhosted/a-book.svg">
 </ImgSmall>

-I have a bunch of important documents, like contracts, birth certificates, tax documents, etc. I had originally just put them in a folder structure in my cloud stotrage, but things can still be hard to find.
+I have a bunch of important documents, like contracts, birth certificates, tax documents, etc. I had originally just put them in a folder structure in my cloud storage, but things can still be hard to find.

 Paperless solves this problem by performing OCR on all documents (as well as supporting manual/automatic tags).
-All you documents are then just searchable, and it becomes incredible easy to find whatever document you're looking for.
+All your documents are then just searchable, and it becomes incredibly easy to find whatever document you're looking for.
 It also makes it very easy to share documents with other people.
 I only recently started to use it, but I think it's a great piece of software.

 <div class="clear-both"/>